-It is therefore essential to prepare as soon as possible the organization of the child’s room, to rework its own environment , so that everything is at its level and its scope, centered on its activity in order to stimulate and develop its autonomy.
+It is therefore essential to prepare as soon as possible the organization of the child’s room, to rework its environment so that everything is at its level and its scope, centered on its activity to stimulate and develop its autonomy.

 For example, for children from 0 to 3 years, we’d avoid cribs and prefer a mattress on the floor to avoid “confinement”.
-We’d install shelves at its height so that he has the ability to fetch an object, even when crawling.
+We’d install shelves at its height so that he can fetch an object, even when crawling.
 You can also install a mirror, always at the child’s height, equipped with a bar in front, to allow him to grab hold of himself and see himself.

 In the bathroom, we’d reserve a space for him by buying a soap dish that will be dedicated to him, without forgetting to place a step so that he accesses the sink alone.

-In order to make him actor in his own environment, the child is taught to clean his table or sweep the floor, thus teaching him to be empowered and independent.
+To make him an actor in his own environment, the child is taught to clean his table or sweep the floor, thus teaching him to be empowered and independent.
 For example, just draw a square on the floor and ask him to clean this space.

 The exercise of sorting, especially clothing according to the colors, is also interesting to sharpen mobility and autonomy.

-The Montessori pedagogy favors the concrete, allowing the child to experiment to understand better , before applying his knowledge to more abstract and complex concepts.
-Through experiences and mistakes, the child bases his own laws and principles until he no longer needs material to think about and can use his knowledge in the world around him.
+The Montessori pedagogy favors the concrete, allowing the child to experiment to understand better, before applying his knowledge to more abstract and complex concepts.
+Through experiences and mistakes, the child bases his laws and principles until he no longer needs material to think about and can use his knowledge in the world around him.